Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-mac/create-mac-cluster.md

 ## User requirements
 The tutorial creates the virutal cluster with VMware Fusion.
 The application uses some defaults when it configures the nodes.
 For example, it assumes that DHCP is available, and it automatically powers on each instance.
 If you have other preferences, you need to understand VMware Fusion well enough to change its settings.

-This procedure assumes that you've already downloaded the .ova file.

 ## Create a node